 In 2019 “of the total people involved in crashes in Pennsylvania, most were not injured.
 The 1,059 fatalities in 2019 represent the lowest number of fatalities in Pennsylvania motor vehicle crashes over the last 92 years.”
 [Source: PennDoT 2019 Report]

 Understanding What Causes Car Accidents in Pennsylvania

 Typically, automobile crashes are going to fall into one of three categories:

-This refers to a situation where a driver was not paying attention, or where a driver was distracted.
-Negligence cases can also arise when a driver wasn’t following the rules of the road and ignored traffic signs or decided to speed.
-In other words, negligence refers to driver error.
-If you suffered a serious injury because of another driver’s negligence, you may be eligible for compensation.
-It’s important to discuss your case with an attorney.
+Negligence often occurs in a distracted driving situation where the driver was either distracted or not paying attention to the road.
+Studies show that distracted driving accounts for up to 87% of rear-end collisions.
+Negligence cases also include driver error, like when a driver wasn't following the rules of the road, ignored traffic signs, or decided to speed.
+Drunk driving is also a serious form of negligence that can lead to serious injury or wrongful death.
+If you have suffered a serious injury due to distracted driving, you may be eligible for compensation.
+It's important to discuss your accident claim with an attorney.

 II.
 Defective vehicles:

 When there is a defect in a motor vehicle, accidents can occur.
 Typically, these cases are going to fall under product liability law, and you'll need to have an experienced attorney who knows the dangers of defectively designed, manufactured, and marketed products.
 For instance, was there a defect in your automobile's tires?
 Or did your seat belt malfunction?
 Or were you injured by dangerous airbags?
 A Pennsylvania car accident lawyer knows what to look for when it comes to defective vehicle claims and can advise you.